EazyRob97/Bird-Flock-Analyser-/README.md

 # Bird Flock Analyser

-Bird Flock Analyser System that processes Images through a suffisticated Algorithm
+This Bird Flock Analyser is a System that processes Images through a suffisticated Algorithm.

 The objective of this Project exercise was to create a JavaFX application that can be supplied with an image/photo of a flock of birds in the sky.
 When given an image, the application should